stepchowfun/typical/README.md

 }
 ```

-As with `struct`s, Typical also generates code (not shown above) for converting `SendEmailResponseOut` into `SendEmailResponseIn`, which is logically equivalent to serialization followed by deserialization, but faster.
-Conversion in the other direction, however, is up to you.
+Typical also generates code (not shown above) for converting `SendEmailResponseOut` into `SendEmailResponseIn`, which is logically equivalent to serialization followed by deserialization, but faster.

 The required cases (`Success` and `Error`) are as you would expect in both types.